 With a well-maintained CRM system, you will retain all of their past call notes, current opportunities, future opportunities, and promises they’ve made to the account.
 This will greatly help a future account manager to understand where things were left off and where to focus their efforts.

-CRM In Marketing
+What Is CRM In Marketing?

 One of the best ways to optimize future marketing campaigns is through market segmentation.